elixir-protobuf/protobuf/README.md

 ```

 Note:

-- You should use `YourModule.new` instead of using the struct directly because default values will be set for all fields.
+- Use `YourModule.new(field: "value")` to ensure default values are set correctly for all fields
+  instead of using the struct directly, as in `%YourModule{field: "value"}`.
-- Validation is done in `encode`.
-An error will be raised if the struct is invalid(like type is not matched).
+- Validation is done during encoding.
+An error will be raised if the struct is invalid: when it
+  misses a required field or has a mistyped value.

 ### Descriptor support

-If you use any custom options in your protobufs then to gain access to them you'll need to include the raw descriptors in the generated modules.
-You can generate the descriptors by passing `gen_descriptors=true` in `--elixir_out`.
+If you use any custom options in your protobufs then to gain access to them you'll need to include
+the raw descriptors in the generated modules.
+You can generate the descriptors by passing
+`gen_descriptors=true` in `--elixir_out`.

 The descriptors will be available on each module from the `descriptor/0` function.